Lebanon Country Commercial Guide

 Last published date:

 There are two types of permits for the temporary entry of goods into Lebanon.
 Customs grants a regular temporary entry permit to foreign products that will be manufactured or under processing in Lebanon and then re-exported from Lebanon or displayed in free zones.
-This permit is valid for six months and is renewable, provided that the total period shall not be for more than two years.
+As noted in Article 268 of the Lebanese Customs Law, this permit is valid for six months and is renewable, provided that the total period shall not be for more than two years.

 The Director General of Customs may also grant a special temporary entry permit for a range of products intended for temporary use.
 However, the period of the permit is limited to three months.
 Goods subject to the special permit, as noted in Article 278 of the Lebanese Customs Law, may include the following: